hawkrives/hawken.is/cooking/bacon.md

 ## Recipe Notes

-Even crispier bacon: For even crispier bacon, fit a metal rack over the foil-lined baking sheet and lay the raw bacon on the rack.
+For even crispier bacon, fit a metal rack over the foil-lined baking sheet and lay the raw bacon on the rack.
 Elevating the bacon allows it to cook from all sides and become extra-crispy.

 Storage: Refrigerate leftover bacon for 1 week or freeze it for up to 3 months; warm the bacon in the microwave before serving.